Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 **Note**: All the above steps did not consider `dialogue history` in instruction tuning.

 # Dialog History

+RedPajama + HuBERT + Opt1  gave best result (without the dialogue history).

+the authors mentioned that when looking at each class individually, both “Turn-taking” and “Continuing Speech” classes are predicted better with dialog history information, while the “Backchannel” class sees a slight degradation.
+This could be because backchanneling is largely a locally-cued behavior and affected little by long-term context.

+===

 Additional steps to consider dialog history are given: